Is Krill Oil The New Fish Oil?

-Krill oil is manufactured from krill, tiny shrimp-like crustaceans that inhabit the cold ocean areas of the world such as the North Pacific Ocean and Antarctic.
+Krill oil capsules are manufactured from krill, tiny shrimp-like crustaceans that inhabit the cold ocean areas of the world such as the North Pacific Ocean and Antarctic.
 Despite their small size, roughly six millimetres in length, krill makes up the largest animal biomass in the world, more than the combined weight of all humans on earth.
 Krill oil is now gaining in popularity by way of supplements due to its numerous advantages and benefits.

-Krill oil, like fish oil, contains omega 3 essential fatty acids such as eicosapentoic acid (EPA) and docosahexanoic acid (DHA).
+Krill oil capsules, like fish oil, contains omega 3 essential fatty acids such as eicosapentoic acid (EPA) and docosahexanoic acid (DHA).
 We are constantly being reminded that we do not consume sufficient oily fish making us omega 3 deficient.
 I am going to digress briefly to talk about omega 6, another fatty acid which we obtain from vegetable oils, eggs, poultry, cereals, nuts and wholegrain breads.
 Ideally, the body requires both omega 3 and omega 6 in a ratio of 1:1, however our diet is abundant in omega 6 and deficient in omega 3.
 It is estimated that we currently ingest between 20 and 50 times more omega 6 than omega 3 essential fats.
 This does create a problem because an abundance of omega 6 can suppress the immune system, promote excessive cellular growth and cause inflammation in the body, which can lead to concerns such as arthritis.

 Antioxidants are the body’s primary way of neutralising damaging free radicals.
 Numerous scientific studies indicate that antioxidants help protect the cardiovascular system, the immune system and the brain.
 The antioxidant activity of krill oil, due to its astaxanthin content, is approximately 50 times more than that of fish oil.
 In fact, if you compare krill oil against some well known nutrients, krill oil is nearly 50 times more potent than lutein and 300 times more potent than vitamin E.

-The astaxanthin found in krill oil is specially bound to the omega 3 fatty acids, EPA and DHA, making these essential fatty acids highly available to the body.
+The astaxanthin found in krill oil capsules is specially bound to the omega 3 fatty acids, EPA and DHA, making these essential fatty acids highly available to the body.
 Additionally, the astaxanthin is also more available to the body resulting in greater protection against damaging free radicals from our diet and environment.

 As mentioned earlier, krill oil contains the same essential fatty acids as fish oils, EPA and DHA.
 However, in fish oils these omega 3 fats are found in a triglyceride form.
 Triglycerides are basically circulating fats that are used as an energy source.
 If these triglycerides are not used for energy, they are converted into fats and stored onto the fat cells of our bodies.